History of the Korat

 The Korat is featured in the Cat-Book Poems, a book dating back to 1350-1767 which is held in the National Gallery of Bankok.
-The breed is highly valued and as such, it was never sold.
-Very few cats were exported.

 In 1959 Jean Johnson of Cedar Glen Cattery imported a pair of Korat cats by the name of Nara and Darra to the United States.
-At the time, it was extremely difficult to obtain Korats and permission was sought from the King of Thailand for Jean to acquire these cats, who were the progeny of two cats Jean had owned while living in Thailand several years earlier.
+At the time, it was hard to obtain Korats and permission was sought from the King of Thailand for Jean to acquire these cats, who were the progeny of two cats Jean had owned while living in Thailand several years earlier.

-Appearance of the Korat:
+Appearance of the Korat

-The head is heart shaped, with large, round, green eyes and ears that are set high on the head.
+The head is heart-shaped, with large, round, green eyes and ears that are set high on the head.
 Nose length is in proportion to the face with a slight stop.

 The silver-blue coat is short, sleek and lies close to the body.
-The hair is lighter at the roots and the tip of each hair should have a shimmering silver sheen.
+The hair is lighter at the roots, and the tip of each hair should have a shimmering silver sheen.

 Males are larger than females.

-Personality of the Korat:
+Personality of the Korat

 The Korat is an extremely affectionate breed of cat who bonds closely to their human companions.
-They do not like to be left alone for long periods of time.

 We are looking for photos of Korats to add to the article.
-If you can help, please email us.
+If you can help, please email us